-- Develop a student’s ability to handle archaeological data accurately, to think logically, and to make precise arguments based on evidence.
+- Develop the ability to handle archaeological data accurately, to think logically, and to make precise arguments based on evidence.

-- Train students to employ archaeological data in their exegesis and exposition of the Bible.
+- Learn to employ archaeological data in their exegesis and exposition of the Bible.

-- Prepare students for entrance into an M.A. program in Anthropology, Archaeology, or Biblical
+- Develop the necessary skills and knowledge for entrance into an M.A. program in Anthropology, Archaeology, or Biblical Archaeology.